After limping along with an ancient Android phone for many years

 - File -> Add File to Library.
 Open the desired MP3.

-- Right-click on the new file, select "Get Info", then "Options".
+- Right-click on the new file, select "Song Info", then "Options".

-- Enter the appropriate start and stop times, and check both boxes.
+- Enter (if not already filled in) the appropriate start and stop times, and check both boxes.
 "OK".

 - Select (highlight) the song, choose File -> Convert -> Create AAC version.